tonym128/shhh-bot/README.md

 Tested on AMD64, provided build scripts for ARM64 and ARM32v7.

+There's a YouTube video of a full build, source and setup run through - https://youtu.be/Vo4OVdDRlcU

 This was originally a Raspberry Pi 4 project I wrote and was manually running on a Pi.
 You can see a video about that here - https://www.youtube.com/watch?v=MjLzgebcDHo

 And now it's a Docker container, which can run on a Pi, Mac and Windows PC!